davidrhoden/davidrhoden-basic-netlify/timeline/election-results-disapointment-nov-6-2024.md

 No media got this right.
 They were still talking about massive turnout into last night.
 But the turnout was bad.
 All the enthusiasm we saw for KH/TW was because we were watching and listening to selective reporting.
 Basically, we got lied to.

-I'd like to thnk we'll hear tomorrow that the Trump team, with the help of Musk and Putin, somehow rigged voted to change from blue to red, but we won't.
+I'd like to thnk we'll hear tomorrow that the Trump team, with the help of Musk and Putin, somehow rigged votes to change from blue to red, but we won't.

 ![fucking idiot undecided voter in 2024 Presidential election](/static/img/timeline/undecided-voter-nov-6-2024.png)
-<figcaption>Apparently the Harris campaign thought that instead of motivating the base they could get fifteen million undecided Republicans like this one pictured here to stand in line to vote Democrat.</figcaption>
+<figcaption><i>Apparently the Harris campaign thought that instead of motivating the base they could get fifteen million undecided Republicans like this one pictured here to stand in line to vote Democrat.</i></figcaption>